Dear reader of ADxS.org, please excuse the disruption.

 7.1.
 Connectivity of the cerebellum with the noradrenergic attention center and the default mode network

-The functional connectivity of the cerebellum to the anterior and posterior DAN (dorsal noradrenergic attention center) and DMN (default mode network) correlates with attention.
-Reduced connectivity decreases attention.28
+Functional connectivity of the cerebellum to the anterior and posterior DAN (dorsal noradrenergic attention center) and DMN (default mode network) correlates with attention.
+Reduced connectivity decreases attention.29

 The noradrenergic attention center controls selective attention.

-More on the deviant function of the DMN in ADHD and its normalization by stimulants, including further sources at DMN (Default Mode Network) In the article Neurophysiological correlates of hyperactivity.
+More on the deviant function of the DMN in ADHD and its normalization by stimulants, including further references at DMN (Default Mode Network) In the article Neurophysiological correlates of hyperactivity.

-One study found reduced hierarchical functional integration of the DMN in ADHD and increased segregation (= separation, splitting) of the DMN.
-The abnormalities in the DMN in ADHD are thought to be caused by changes in the functional separation and integration into its superordinate subnetworks.
-The adaptive reorganization capacity of brain network states was reduced in ADHD sufferers, which is why reduced adaptive regulation between the DMN subnetworks in ADHD was assumed to support corresponding normal cognitive functions.30
+One study found reduced hierarchical functional integration of the DMN and increased segregation (= separation, splitting) of the DMN in ADHD.
+The abnormalities in the DMN in ADHD are thought to be caused by changes in functional segregation and integration in its higher-level subnetworks.
+The adaptive reorganization capacity of brain network states was reduced in people with ADHD, and therefore reduced adaptive regulation between the DMN subnetworks in ADHD was hypothesized to support corresponding normal cognitive functions.31

 7.2.
 Reduced connectivity in the dorsal frontoparietal executive network